 Adam Blumenthal is Founder and Managing Partner of Blue Wolf Capital Partners LLC and a member of its Investment Committee.
 The Blue Wolf Capital Funds are a family of private equity funds which focus on transformational investments in middle market companies.

 Mr. Blumenthal was the founding partner of Blue Wolf in 2005.
 He has served on the board of directors of numerous middle market companies over the course of three decades.
-Currently, he serves on the board of directors of Finch Paper Company LLC, Twin Rivers Paper Company, Elara Caring, StateServ Holdings, LLC, and Fox Rehabilitation.
+Currently, he serves on the board of directors of Finch Paper Company LLC, Twin Rivers Paper Company, Elara Caring, StateServ Holdings, LLC, Fox Rehabilitation, and ClearSky Health LLC.

 From 2011 through 2017, Mr. Blumenthal was a Trustee, and Chair of the Investment Committee, of the UAW Retiree Medical Benefits Trust, a $60 billion fund that pays retiree health benefits for over 700,000 UAW employees of Ford, Chrysler and General Motors.